rat-pac/ratpac-two/doc/users_guide/installation.rst

 Containers
 ``````````
+Building Containers
+'''''''''''''''''''
-Ratpac can be built in a container using the provided Dockerfile.
-The container
+ratpac can be built in a container using the provided dockerfiles found in both
+ratpac-two itself and ratpac-setup.
+The Dockerfile provided by ratpac-setup
+creates a container with a all of ratpac-two's dependencies installed, while the
+Dockerfile in ratpac-two creates a container with ratpac-two itself installed.
-is based on the `Ubuntu 20.04 image <https://hub.docker.com/_/ubuntu>`_ and
+The container is based on the `ubuntu 22.04 image
-includes all of the dependencies required to build Ratpac.
-The container can be
+<https://hub.docker.com/_/ubuntu>`_ and includes all of the dependencies
-built using the following command:
+required to build ratpac. the container can be built using the following
+command:

 .. code-block:: bash
+    cd ratpac-setup

-    docker build -f Dockerfile.base -t ratpac/ratpac-two:base .
+    docker build -f Dockerfile -t ratpac/ratpac-two:latest-base .
+    cd ../ratpac-two
-    docker build -f Dockerfile -t ratpac/ratpac-two:latest .
+    docker build -f containers/Dockerfile -t ratpac/ratpac-two:latest .

 The first command will build the base image which only includes the dependencies
 but not the Ratpac source code.
 The second command will build the Ratpac image
-which includes the Ratpac source code and uses ratpac/ratpac-two:base.
+which includes the Ratpac source code and uses ratpac/ratpac-two:latest-base.

 A Singularity (Apptainer) image can be built from the Docker image using the
 following command: